 I cannot tell vat is baiser en Anglish [2,q].

 It is, however, somewhat mysterious where the Project Gutenberg found these words because the First Folio reads a bit different: "I cannot tell wat is buisse en Anglish," which is preceded by the words "baisee" and "baisant."
 Immediately above buisse we find "Interpreter" which quickly leads us to the true meaning of baissant in a Nostradamus quatrain: "Interpretez seront les extipices" , from where we conclude Royal prelate his extispicy (intestines) all shot up.
 Were they afraid of offending the Papacy?

 This brings us to the last line of that prophecy:

 Long temps mort vif en Tunis comme souche [1,X-56].

 Long time dead alive in Tunis like a stump.
 The expression dead alive like a stump could refer to someone who became a human vegetable.
-Shakespeare asserts "Not he which says the dead is not alive" [2,l].
+Shakespeare asserts "Not he which says the dead is not alive" [2,l] and again, "And so in spite of death thou dost survive, In that thy likeness still is left alive" [2,am].
 Marlowe and Shakespeare were both impacted by the stump: